codeborne/jvm2dts/README.md

 `jvm2dts` can read _JsonProperty_ annotations and uses reflection to obtain the `value()`
 - If using Kotlin, the annotations should **target the field** (`@field:JsonProperty()`) to be read by `jvm2dts`

+Similarly, fields annotated with _JsonIgnore_ will be omitted.

 # Releasing a new version to Maven Central